top of page

 The Story of His Fall in Battle

-May his memory be a blessing.
+May their memory be blessed.

 On Friday, October 6th, Staff Sergeant Yaron Uri Shai z”l sent his family a photo, just before Shabbat began.
 “On top of the world.”